bnclabs/gosettings/README.md

 **Settings from json**

-Most often, settings are obtained from a JSON text.
-One of the reason for using ``map[string]interface{}`` as the underlying datastructure is keep it friendly for JSON.
+Most often, settings are obtained from JSON text.
+One of the reason for using ``map[string]interface{}`` as the underlying datastructure is to keep it friendly for JSON.
 To initialize Settings from JSON:

 ```go
     var setts Settings